ecolmeza/TFM_ECZ/README.md

 Software:

-The software used to model the temprary series is RSTUDIO
+The software used to model the temporary series is RSTUDIO

 Data visualization: